apparebit/prettypretty/docs/index.rst

    $ pip install prettypretty

-Once prettypretty is installed, you can start using its API in your code.
+Once prettypretty is installed, you can start using its API in your code...

-Prettypretty's color support is exposed through two APIs.
-The low-level API is almost entirely procedural and correspondingly lightweight and flexible.
-But it can also be a bit unwieldy.
-Meanwhile, the high-level API exposes the same functionality, albeit at some performance overhead, through a single class, :class:`prettypretty.color.object.Color`.
-However, since both APIs use the same tags to identify color formats and spaces and use the same tuple-based representation for color coordinates, it's easy to exchange colors between the two.

 Acknowledgements